softwaremill/sttp/docs/simple_sync.md

 use-cases, you should use an [sttp backend](backends/summary.md) directly.
 For example, if you'd like to send requests asynchronously, getting a `Future` as the result.
 Or, if you manage side effects using an `IO` or `Task`.

-In fact, an instance of `SimpleHttpClient` is a think wrapper on top of a backend.
+In fact, an instance of `SimpleHttpClient` is a thin wrapper on top of a backend.

 ## Next steps